-Since 2019 I’ve been exploring Australia using the TrustedHousesitters app, caring for pets and homes along the East coast and exploring new destinations.
+Since 2019 I’ve been exploring Australia and the world using the TrustedHousesitters app, caring for pets and homes, and exploring new destinations.
 It’s undoubtedly filled my travel cup in the midst of this pandemic, with local sitting opportunities surfacing almost every day and the opportunity for a relocation to a new region — even for a few days — providing the sense of awe I’ve craved.

 What is Trusted Housesitters?